onetapbeyond/gen_metrics/bench/README.md

 Thanks to GenStage intelligently batching events to satisfy upstream demand the `rate-of-throughput` for events is high while the `rate-of-callbacks` to deliver that throughput is low.
 Specifically, in this test where `max_demand` was set to 1000, the rate-of-throughput was 67k messages-per-second while the rate-of-callbacks-per-stage in the pipeline was just 134 callbacks-per-second-per-stage (67k / 500 = 134).

 Now lets compare the results for the `untraced-pipeline [max_demand: 1]` and `traced_pipeline [max_demand: 1]` tests.
 In this case we see a significant impact on runtime performance, reported as approximately `2.06x slower`.
 In these tests because `max_demand` was constrained, GenStage could not perform any batching of events to statisfy upstream demand.
 Instead, every individual message was sent upstream one event at a time.
-So while the rate-of-throughput stayed the same for the `untraced-pipeline [max_demand: 1]`, the rate-of-callbacks increased from 134 callbacks-per-second to 67k callbacks-per-second-per-stage in the pipeline.
+So while the rate-of-throughput stayed the same for the `untraced-pipeline [max_demand: 1]`, the rate-of-callbacks increased from 134 callbacks-per-second-per-stage to 67k callbacks-per-second-per-stage in the pipeline.
 It is this massive jump in the rate-of-callbacks that explains the significant slowdown in runtime performance of the `traced-pipeline [max_demand: 1]` test.

 ### GenStage Benchmark 2. bench_pipeline_sync.exs